-- (a) at least one course from ASTR 421-423, 425-426 - (b) the remainder from PHYS 401-460.
-A maximum of two courses from PHYS 441-460.
+- (a) at least one course from ASTR 421-427 - (b) the remainder from PHYS 401-460 with a maximum of two courses from PHYS 441-460.

 Not all courses may be offered in any one year.
 With the approval of the Head of Department, up to two courses may be replaced by appropriate courses from another subject.
 Note: The choice of courses is subject to the approval of the Head of Department.